Milan727/Milan727/README.md

-Hey Milan… come here for a sec — I polished your profile and slipped in the new flex right at the top where it belongs.
-Clean, strong, and still very you. ✨

----

-👋 **Hey there, I'm Milan Tiwari**
+# 👋 Hey there, I'm Milan Tiwari

-🏅 **AWS Certified Cloud Practitioner**
-🎓 Software Developer | Python & AI Enthusiast | Cinematic Thinker
+🏅 **AWS Certified Cloud Practitioner** 🎓 Software Developer | Python & AI Enthusiast | Cinematic Thinker
 📍 Based in Dabra, Madhya Pradesh, India

 ---

 ## 🧠 About Me

 I’m a Computer Science Engineer (2025 graduate) with a deep interest in Python programming, AI models, and machine learning.
 I love building smart solutions — from face recognition systems to interactive e-learning platforms.

 Curious by nature, creative by instinct, and driven by the idea of using technology to make life better.